 Welcome to Holy Cross!

 If you are a first-year student, you will meet an academic advisor for the first time at SOAR, where they will guide you through registering for fall classes.
-You will then be assigned to a specific advisor: either Brian Howard, Gwen Higgins, or Br.
-Patrick Sopher.
-You must meet with this person again in the fall to register for spring semester classes.
+You must meet with your advisor again in the fall to register for spring semester classes.
 Your advisor will give you a PIN in order to register for classes.

 You will meet with your advisor again during spring semester to register for fall classes.
 If you are ready to declare a major during spring of your freshman year, you will have the opportunity do that and will then be assigned to an academic advisor within your specific major.